pivotal-cf/docs-pks/configuring-saml.hbs.md

 ## <a id='complete'></a>Complete Your Tile Configuration

-* If you do not need to configure any other settings in the Tanzu Kubernetes Grid Integrated Edition tile, return to the Ops Manager Installation Dashboard and click **Review Pending Changes** > **Apply Changes**.
+* If you do not need to configure any other settings in the Tanzu Kubernetes Grid Integrated Edition tile, return to the {{ vars.platform_name }} Installation Dashboard and click **Review Pending Changes** > **Apply Changes**.
 * If you need to configure any other settings in the Tanzu Kubernetes Grid Integrated Edition tile, return to the _Installing Tanzu Kubernetes Grid Integrated Edition_ topic for your IaaS and